richkcho/raptorCDN/spec/protocol.md

 In development.

 A client wishes to receive data from some peers.
-The peers